//Tether (USDT)

 1

 Tether operates as a centralized issuer with the ability to freeze and blacklist any USDT address at will.
-Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), with no judicial process required — a single law enforcement request from any of 275+ partner agencies suffices.
+Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), including a record $344M USDT freeze in April 2026 in coordination with OFAC and U.S. law enforcement targeting Central Bank of Iran addresses.
+No judicial process is required — a single request from any of 275+ partner agencies suffices.
 This creates direct counterparty risk for all holders.

 2